MomsFriendlyDevCo/O/FUNCTIONS.md

   --list              List all stashes
-  --delete <glob>     Delete all stashes matching a glob -s, --silent        Dont display any output, just save -h, --help          output usage information
+  --delete <glob>     Delete all stashes matching a glob -s, --silent        Dont display any output, just save --no-stream         Bypass streaming large collections to use the internal object emitter (this is used by some internal functions and not meant for humans)
+  -h, --help          output usage information

 Notes: